 Problem 4.4.
-1) Characterize the theories which are $\leq{univ}$ -equivalent to $T{rg}$ .
-2) Is this a reasonable dividing line ?
+1) Characterize the theories which are \leq{univ} -equivalent to T{rg} .

-3) Prove that the simple theories of fields mentioned above (pseudo-finite fields, ACFA), and more generally all the simple theories of fields, are $\leq{univ}$ -equivalent to $T{rg}$ .
+- 2) Is this a reasonable dividing line? - 3) Prove that the simple theories of fields mentioned above (pseudo-finite fields, ACFA), and more generally all the simple theories of fields, are \leq{univ} -equivalent to T{rg} .

-As is well-known, superstable fields are algebraically closed [Mac71], [CS80].
+As is well-known, superstable fields are algebraically closed (Macintyre, 1971; Cherlin and Shelah, 1980).
 However, although stable fields have long been conjectured to be separably closed, this is still open.
-For unstable classes the situation is even less clear (while there are precise conjectures, see the beginning of [KSW11]).
+For unstable classes the situation is even less clear (while there are precise conjectures, see the beginning of Kaplan et al., 2011).
 One hopes that the tools developed in our context will help to advance the situation at least in the class of fields with simple theories.

-$\S$ 5.
-The Keisler Order
+5. The Keisler Order

-Many times various kinds of limit models shed light on the original one.
-For example, the real and the p-adic field shed light on the rational (field).
-The universal sofic groups on finite permutation groups.
-Being universal is a weak version; being saturated (or $\kappa$ -saturated) says "whatever may happen already happened", and it is central in model theory.
-A general way to construct such countable structures is using Fraïssé limits, a construction well-known to logicians and combinatorialists alike.
-Another one is considering ultrapowers of models; this motivates Keisler's order [Kei67].
+Many times, various kinds of limit models shed light on the original one.
+For example, the real and the p-adic field shed light on the rational (field); and the universal sofic groups on finite permutation groups.
+Being universal is a weak version; being saturated (or κ -saturated) says "whatever may happen already happened", and it is central in model theory.
+A general way to construct such countable structures is using Fraïssé limits, a construction well known to logicians and combinatorialists alike.
+Another one is considering ultra-powers of models; this motivates Keisler's order (Keisler, 1967).

-Definition 5.1. $T_1 \leq T_2$ iff for any set I and so-called regular ultrafilter D on I if $M\ell \in K{T\ell}$ for $\ell = 1, 2$ and $M_2^I/D$ is $|I|^+$ -saturated then so is $M_1^I/D$ .
+Definition 5.1. $T_1 \leq T_2$ iff for any set I and so-called regular ultrafilter D on I if $M{\ell} \in K{T{\ell}}$ for $\ell = 1, 2$ and M_2^I/D is $|I|^+$ -saturated then so is M_1^I/D .

-In an initial bloom in the sixties and seventies, the stable case was sorted out (exactly two equivalence classes!); but afterwards little progress has been made until the topic was revived in the last decade.
+In an initial bloom in the 1960s and 1970s, the stable case was sorted out (exactly two equivalence classes!); but afterwards little progress was made until the topic was revived in the last decade.
 Recently:

-Theorem 5.2. [[MS16b]] The property SOP2 implies ¬-maximality.
+Theorem 5.2.
+(Malliaris and Shelah, 2016b) The property SOP_2 implies \triangleleft -maximality.

-Note that proofs on $\triangleleft$ involve constructing ultrafilters with precise properties (separating one theory from another).
-While those problems are of great interest per se, there is a relative $\triangleleft^$ of $\triangleleft$ that does not lead to such problems, but it is suspected to be too fine.
-Using the order $\triangleleft^$ , we can show the following:
+Note that proofs on \triangleleft involve constructing ultrafilters with precise properties (separating one theory from another).
+While those problems are of great interest per se, there is a relative \triangleleft^ of \triangleleft that does not lead to such problems, but it is suspected to be too fine.

+Using the order \triangleleft^ , we can show the following:

 Theorem 5.3.
-(Assuming an instance of GCH) (One direction [DS04a], [SU08] and the other [MS17]) T is $\triangleleft^$ -maximal iff T is SOP2 (so SOP2 is a robust pre-dividing line!).
+(Assuming an instance of GCH) (one direction (Džamonja and Shelah, 2004a; Shelah and Usvyatsov, 2008b) and the other (Malliaris and Shelah, 2017)) T is \triangleleft^ -maximal iff T is SOP_2 (so SOP_2 is a robust pre-dividing line!).

 Thesis 5.4.
-1) It would be ideal if the order $\leq{univ}$ (as well as $\triangleleft, \triangleleft^$ ) had finitely many equivalence classes (or at least countable) or just in some way nicely describable.
+1) It would be ideal if the order \leq{univ} (as well as \triangleleft , \triangleleft^) had finitely many equivalence classes (or at least countable) or just in some way nicely describable.